 I think I maybe draw the line at buying sheets, but blankets for me are a different story.
 Look at this quilt I got at savers for $25 (which was way more than I would normally spend, but I loved it too much to let it go).
 The same rules apply here that does for furniture: let it sit somewhere in quarantine for a while and then invoke the power of hot soapy water via your washer to ensure it’s safe to use.

 13. Wall Clocks

-Most of the wall clocks (I think we have 3?) in our home needing nothing but a new battery when we got them used.
-I’ve had hit or miss luck when it comes to alarm clocks (but it’s because I looked specifically for vintage and it turns out…vintage electric clocks are WAY too loud).
+Most of the wall clocks (I think we have 3?) in our home needed nothing but a new battery when we got them used.
+I’ve had hit-or-miss luck when it comes to alarm clocks (but it’s because I looked specifically for vintage, and it turns out…vintage electric clocks are WAY too loud).